Sickle Cell Disease Treatment Demonstration Regional Collaboratives Program Report to Congress

 The 2017-2021 SCDTDRCP addressed clinical and psychosocial needs to improve the health and quality of life of people with sickle cell disease.
 The Regional Coordinating Centers conducted numerous regional activities in Program priority areas.
 These activities, along with the Program recommendations, will inform and enhance future efforts to provide quality care for people living with this complex condition.

-NICHQ, the 2017-2021 National Coordinating Center for the Sickle Cell Disease Treatment Demonstration Regional Collaboratives Program (SCDTDRCP), was pleased to submit a Report to Congress, with details of the Program, including data, Regional Coordinating Centers’ activities, and recommendations for providers.
+Serving as the 2017-2021 National Coordinating Center for the Sickle Cell Disease Treatment Demonstration Regional Collaboratives Program (SCDTDRCP), NICHQ was pleased to submit a Report to Congress, with details of the Program, including data, Regional Coordinating Centers’ activities, and recommendations for providers.

 NICHQ submit our Report to Congress on September 29, 2021.
 Funding for this report was provided by the Health Resources and Services Administration.